John Ortega

+United States Navy Medal of Honor recipient (1840-?)

 John (Juan) Ortega (born in 1840), was the first Spanish sailor to be awarded the United States' highest military decoration for valor in combat — the Medal of Honor.
 He distinguished himself, during the South Atlantic Blockade, by the Union Naval forces, during the American Civil War.

 Biography

 Ortega (birth name Juan Ortega) was born in Spain and immigrated to the United States.
 He became a resident of Pennsylvania.
 In 1863, he joined the Union Navy stationed in Pennsylvania, his adopted home state.

 Ortega was assigned to during the American Civil War.
 The Saratoga, commissioned in 1843, was the third ship of the United States Navy christened with that name.
 It was a sloop-of-war under the command of Commander George Musalas Colvocoresses.